yifso/nteract/docs/desktop-config.md

 ## Example configurations

-This is an example of an `nteract.json` file that sets the default theme to the `dark` theme and disables auto-save.
+The code below displays an `nteract.json` file that sets the default theme to the `dark` theme and disables auto-save.

 ```
 {